 The Group Compensation Policy covers all employees, including Senior Management of the Group.
-Employees whose remuneration is covered by collective agreements or subject to labour union negotiations are bound by the terms and conditions of such agreements.
+Employees covered by collective agreements or subject to labour union negotiations are bound by the terms and conditions of such agreements.

-The remuneration of the Bank is made up of the following components:
+The Bank's total compensation is made up of the following components:

 Fixed pay Consists of base salary, and where applicable, cash allowance Determined based on roles and responsibilities, individual experience and skill sets, the Bank's legal obligations and market competitiveness.
 Variable rewards Consists of Cash Bonus and Deferred Cash/Share These are not guaranteed and subject to the Bank's results and performance of the work unit and individual employee.
-Align compensation with prudent risk-taking and incorporates adjustments to reflect: i. financial and non-financial measures of business performance; ii. the risks related to the business activities taking into account, where relevant, of the cost of the associated capital Deferred Cash/Share are also used to achieve the following objectives: i.
+This is aligned with prudent risk-taking and incorporates adjustments to reflect: i. financial and non-financial measures of business performance; ii. the risks related to the business activities taking into account, where relevant, of the cost of the associated capital.
+Deferred Cash/Share is also used to achieve the following objectives: i.
 Retain top performers and critical staff; ii.
 Provide market competitive total compensation; iii.
-Align the interest of employees with long term sustainability Employee Benefits Employee benefits are used to foster employees' sense of being valued and sense of well-being, delivering cost-effective programmes that are of value to employees.
+Align the interest of employees with long term sustainability.
+Employee Benefits Employee benefits are used to foster employees' sense of being valued and sense of well-being, delivering cost-effective programmes that are of value to employees.

-The Bank bonus pool is determined based on the overall Bank performance and subject to adjustment after taking into consideration inputs from Audit, Risk and Compliance on both quantitative risk measures and qualitative risk outcomes.
+The Bank bonus pool is determined based on the overall Bank performance and subject to adjustment taking into consideration inputs from Audit, Risk and Compliance on both quantitative risk measures and qualitative risk outcomes.
 The final bonus pool is approved by the Board.

-The Bank has identified Material Risk Takers comprising the Senior Management and other officers who are not members of the Senior Management but have authority to commit the Bank significantly to risk exposure.
-Their variable remuneration is subject to deferral policy up to three years to reflect the time horizon of risks and the potential for financial risks to crystallise over a longer period of time.
+The Bank has identified Material Risk Takers comprising the Senior Management and other officers who are not members of the Senior Management whose responsibilities have a material impact on the Group's performance and risk profile.
+The variable remuneration of Material Risk Takers and other highly remunerated employees is subject to deferral policy.
+The deferral serves to align remuneration payment schedules with the time horizon of risks and the potential for financial risks to crystallise over a longer period of time.
+Under the deferral policy, the variable remuneration is subject to progressive deferral rate up to 40% where deferral rate increases with the higher amount of variable remuneration.
+The deferred portion or award will vest equally over a period of three years.
 The deferred awards, both unvested and vested portions, are subject to forfeiture and clawback in the event of a material restatement of the Bank or business unit's financials or significant deterioration in the Bank or business unit's financial health and/or the employee committed misconduct or resigned.

-The following depicts the total value of remuneration awarded to the Group CEO, Senior Management and Other Material Risk Takers of the Bank in respect of the financial year ended 31 March 2018 (FY2018):
+The following depicts the total value of remuneration awarded to the Senior Management (SMs) and Other Material Risk Takers (OMRTs) of the Bank in respect of FY2019.